 Watch the video below for more details of our engineers performing the Air Handling Unit Maintenance works on this commercial site.

 When it comes to basement ventilation, underground environments, in particular, need careful consideration during the ventilation design stage.
 It is therefore important that the original AHU M&E design was managed by qualified professionals that implement building regs.

 Finally, occupied underground basement environments can be extremely toxic!
-However good structural waterproofing and tanking design, will ensure ingress underground water and dew point condensation are rejected to waste.
-A waterproofing membrane attached to block work, creates a vapour barrier that traps this moisture outside of the rooms dry lined space.
-In addition, a MVHR (mechanical ventilation heat recovery) system, very much a mini air handler will maintain the space.
+However good structural waterproofing and tanking design will ensure ingress underground water and dew point condensation are rejected to waste.
+A waterproofing membrane attached to block work creates a vapour barrier that traps this moisture outside of the rooms dries lined space.
+In addition, an MVHR (mechanical ventilation heat recovery) system, very much a mini air handler will maintain the space.
 The MVHR system will supply fresh air while simultaneously extracting the stale moist air across a heat recovery core.
 The heat recovery core sits in the duct line of both sealed air streams meaning the fresh air receives a mild preheat solution on entering the room.